If you’ve ever tried to write a book, you know how it goes:

 Authority, money, networking, and passion may resonate with you; one of those might be your purpose.
 Or, your purpose may be something completely independent from this list.
 There are no wrong or right purposes for writing a book.
 Your WHY will be unique to you.

 Once you’ve honed in on your WHY, let that purpose help focus your writing.
 By keeping your purpose at the forefront of your creative process, you’ll make the writing process quicker and smoother than you thought possible.

 You’ve figured out your WHY and articulated your unique purpose for your book.
 And right on cue, something is going to begin: your excuses.

 When there’s nothing standing in your way, it’s sadly typical to start letting excuses become the obstacle to your success.
 It’s perfectly natural, and it’s part of being human.

 It’s worthwhile to spend a little time addressing some common excuses many of us make to prevent us from writing.
 Once you’ve cleared out the cobwebs and smashed those mental roadblocks, you’ll be better prepared for the writing process ahead.
 Getting your mind ready is one of the first steps to producing valuable work.

-Excuse #1: I don’t know what to write.
+Excuse #1: You don’t know what to write.

-Your first book should be about a topic you’re comfortable with.
+The easiest way to write your first book is to choose a topic you’re comfortable with.
 You can literally write a book about anything, so go with what you know.
 Start by brainstorming and let your thoughts run free.

 You’ll amaze yourself at how an hour per day adds up to something productive!